varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

     return estimate
 ```

-If there’s a lesson here, it’s that we should use standard econometric techniques **instead of ad-hoc adjustments like CUPED**.
-In fact, every example in this post can be re-done using “double machine learning” models in EconML with linear first and second stages.
+If there’s a lesson here, it’s that we should use **standard econometric techniques instead of ad-hoc adjustments like CUPED**.
+In fact, every example in this post can be re-done using “double machine learning” models in EconML with (generalized) linear first and second stages.
 (I’ll demonstrate this in a subsequent blogpost!)

 (Side note: some people mistakenly assume that naive CUPED is equivalent to a regression like $y \sim X + T$.
 See [Matteo Courthoud's blogpost](https://matteocourthoud.github.io/post/cuped/) for a demonstration that this isn't true.)

 [Double ML](https://docs.doubleml.org/stable/intro/intro.html#intro) models have a number of benefits over CUPED.
 They work for binary or continuous outcomes, and binary or continuous treatments.
 They can account for any number of covariates, not just the pre-experiment metric.
 They also work for experimental and observational data — e.g., when treatment and control aren’t balanced, and there is selection bias.
-Finally, they can even capture heterogeneous treatment effects and non-linear relationships in the data (although these applications tend to be data-greedy).
+They can even capture heterogeneous treatment effects and non-linear relationships in the data (although these applications tend to be data-greedy).
+Most importantly, they tend to have good numerical properties, and are less sensitive to incorrect estimates of nuisance parameters (["Neyman orthogonality"](https://www.stats.ox.ac.uk/~evans/APTS/double-machine-learning.html))

 Double ML models are not easy to implement in SQL, even when the individual stages are linear.
 There’s a reason CUPED is still king: data scientists are lazy, and we’ll go with the “good enough” option if it’s much easier to code.
 But this dilemma seems artificial to me.
 I’d hope that commercial platforms would do the hard work of implementing the correct solution so we wouldn’t have to choose.